article is a consumer guide for people who are having anxiety troubles and want

 Let's suppose that you've had a good consultation with your physician, the appropriate tests have ruled out any physical ailments which could be causing your symptoms, and you want to get professional help with overcoming anxiety.
 Now you're ready for step three.

 My view is that most people with anxiety disorders are best served by trying a cognitive behavioral treatment first, and seeing what kind of results you get from that.
-You can always try medication later, if the CBT doesn't provide all the results
+You can always try medication later, if the CBT doesn't provide all the results you seek.

-The Anxiety Disorders Association of America website includes an overview of medications used to treat anxiety disorders
+The Anxiety Disorders Association of America website includes an overview of medications used to treat anxiety disorders.

 To read about CBT and some of its various forms, click here.

-the more difficulty you are having, the more you may need professional help, but only you can decide how urgent your need is.
+You may be wondering if you really need to see a professional, or if you can't just solve this problem on your own.
+In general, the more difficulty you are having, the more you may need professional help, but only you can decide how urgent your need is.
 Certainly there are many good sources of self help information you can use in overcoming anxiety disorders.
 If you choose to try anxiety self help, I suggest you follow a few guidelines.

 * Follow an organized plan.
-Find a good self help book which
+Find a good self-help book which

 pertains to your problem, and make that the basis of your